Limespy/limesqueezer/README.md

 # interp-compression

-Lossy compression of numerical data using interpolation
+Lossy compression tools for smooth data series.
+WIP

 - [interp-compression](#interp-compression)
   - [Use](#use)